MEd, Educational Foundations

 There is no prescribed career path for individuals who complete this program, as it lends itself to career trajectories in the government, private, and non-profit sectors.
 Below we list examples of the positions that participants occupy or can attain through this M.Ed. track:

-- Researchers and policy analysts can advance their careers by better understanding the effects of globalization on education policy, as well as possible educational responses to this phenomenon.
+• Researchers and analysts can advance their careers by better understanding the intricacies of education reform, how to improve policy design, and how to ensure its implementation.

 In addition to the above options, this program is good preparation for the PhD program in Global and International Education, also offered by the Department of Educational Foundations.